Ruby-Dragon/RustToDoList/README.md

 make tasks, remove tasks, and complete tasks.

+Note: Only Windows Terminal or a Linux terminal such as Kitty, Konsole, or Gnome Terminal will show completed tasks with a strikethrough.
+Any other console will not display anything!

 ## Usage:

 	There is one list that is maintained throught usage of the program.